sdathey/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+The implementation of security controls in the honeynet project on Microsoft Azure resulted in a significant reduction in security events and incidents.
+This indicates the effectiveness of the applied security measures.
+It is important to mention that if the network resources were heavily utilized by regular users, there might have been a higher number of security events and alerts during the 24-hour period following the implementation of the security controls.

-It is also worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+Overall, the project highlights the importance of implementing robust security measures to enhance the security posture of network environments and to reduce its attack surface.